b0ink/csgo-chaos-mod/addons/sourcemod/configs/Chaos/README.md

 ```
 `"Chaos_PortalGuns"` references the function name within `scripting/Effects.sp`. **Do not edit this line or it will no longer run.**

-`"name"` can be edited to change the title that appears in-game for that effect.
-Colors from `Multicolors.inc` are supported (Colors appear in game chat).
+`"name"` and `"description"` are only used for reference.
+You can adjust the titles in [the translation files](https://github.com/b0ink/csgo-chaos-mod/tree/main/addons/sourcemod/translations) to appear differently in-game.

 `"enabled" [1 (Enabled) | 0 (Disabled)]` will determine whether the effect has a chance to run or not.
 Disabling it will also prevent you from running it manually.